 Qualified 1996, Inner Temple.
 Junior Treasury Counsel at the Central Criminal Court 2014-2019.
 Senior Treasury Counsel 2019 – date.
 QC 2021

 Eton College 1986-90; Southampton University (LLB Hons 2); BVC, ICSL 1995-96.

 Cricket, golf, tennis, fives; member of MCC and Ashridge Golf Club; British and American pop music, food, drink, literature (especially contemporary).

-William Emlyn Jones –Three Raymond Buildings ‘A silk in waiting.
-Quite simply, the most sought after junior at the criminal bar for a big and serious case.
+William Emlyn Jones QC –Three Raymond Buildings ‘Previously quite simply most sought after junior at the criminal bar for a big and serious case.
 He has the full package: clever, hard-working and a brilliant jury advocate.
 He will undoubtedly go on to be a star of the criminal bar.’

 ‘Very strong set’ Three Raymond Buildings is ‘engaged in work of the highest calibre’ and has ‘a stellar line up of counsel’.
 Chambers is well known for its particular strength in defending police officers in criminal cases; in this space, Kevin Baumber represented a police officer who was acquitted on corruption charges following a large scale investigation and undercover surveillance.
 On the prosecution side, William Emlyn Jones prosecuted Gerald Matovu (who formerly sold drugs to convicted serial killer Stephen Port) and Brandan Dunbar, whose modus operandi was to meet men via gay dating apps, drug them and then steal from them; one victim was given a fatal overdose of the drug GHB, leading to Matovu’s conviction for murder and Dunbar’s conviction for fraud and assault, among other charges.